-DOE reiterates that "[t]hese timeframes are difficult to predict . . . because the full scope of the work to be done will not be known until after issue resolution is complete."
-Thus,
+DOE reiterates that "[t]hese timeframes are difficult to predict . . . because the full scope of the work to be done will not be known until after issue resolution is complete."87 Thus,

-DOE based its assumptions on its professional judgment that facility redesign would take a minimum of two years after the resolution of technical issues, plus some additional time to account for the likelihood of a more-complicated-than-average redesign at the [HLW], and a significantly more-complicated-than-average redesign at the [PT].
+DOE based its assumptions on its professional judgment that facility redesign would take a minimum of two years after the resolution of technical issues, plus some additional time to account for the likelihood of a more-complicated-than-average redesign at the [HLW], and a significantly more-complicated-than-average redesign at the [PT].88

-DOE's assumed dates also reflect "funding constraints and sequencing expectations" and the "fact that redesign will begin at the [HLW] first, with work at the [PT] starting more slowly and ramping up as redesign at the [HLW] reaches completion."
-Further, DOE notes that "the two-year assumption for redesign does not account for the time that may be necessary to perform further issue resolution and additional rounds of redesign activities."
+DOE's assumed dates also reflect "funding constraints and sequencing expectations" and the "fact that redesign will begin at the [HLW] first, with work at the [PT] starting more slowly and ramping up as redesign at the [HLW] reaches completion."89 Further, DOE notes that "the two-year assumption for redesign does not account for the time that may be necessary to perform further issue resolution and additional rounds of redesign activities."90 along with facility redesign, development of new performance baselines, contracting, and permitting for the HLW will concurrently occur by September 2 2019.92 Regarding the PT, Washington estimates that facility redesign will take 3 three years, concluding in September 2022.93 Washington asserts that its assumed 4 dates are "based on best professional judgment and prior experience on the permit 5 modification process."94 6

 Washington has proposed completion dates for the facility redesign of the HLW and PT.
-Regarding the HLW, Washington estimates that facility redesign will take one year, concluding in September 2019.
-Washington assumes that,
+Regarding the HLW, Washington estimates that facility redesign will take one year, concluding in September 2019.91 Washington assumes that,